AppForce1/do-ios.com/src/content/agenda/drinks-workshop.md

 ---
 title: Drinks
-date: '2023-11-07'
+date: "2023-11-07"
-time: '17:00'
+time: "17:00"
-name: 'Do iOS'
+name: "Do iOS"
-image: '/images/hosts/2023/jeroen.webp'
+image: "/images/hosts/2023/jeroen.webp"
-type: 'Drinks'
+type: "Drinks"
 ---

-At the end of the workshop all attendees, Donny, and Jeroen can have a drink together.
+At the end of the workshop all attendees, Donny, Daniel, and Qing and Jeroen will have a drink together.
 Right outside the Auditorium, in the NEMO Science Museum.